ShannaSeigel/digital-garden-jekyll-template/_pages/index.md

 <hr>
 <small>
-😎 *Like the look? <br> I'm using the digital garden template from [Max Vaillancourt.](https://github.com/maximevaillancourt/digital-garden-jekyll-template)*
+😎 *Like the look?
+I'm using the digital garden template from [Max Vaillancourt.](https://github.com/maximevaillancourt/digital-garden-jekyll-template)*
 </small>

 <style>